leonardoscaetano/leonardoscaetano/README.md

 # Hi there 👋, I`m Leonardo Caetano

-I am a Front-End Software Engineer, and I`ve been working with Angular 2+ for 4 years.
+I am a Front-End Software Engineer, and I`ve been working with Front-End Software Engineering for 5 years.

 ### More about me
 - 💼 Working at Many Pets as Front-End Developer